Floating on the turquoise waters of the Ionian Sea, Zante is more than a party island.

 Seasons: High = May-September ; Low = November-March

 Birmingham Airport is a great choice for anyone flying from the UK.
 With a great selection of shops, restaurants and places to rest, we’ve got all the facilities to ensure your journey is as comfortable as can be.

 Enjoying a meal together at the airport before your flight is the best way to kick start your holiday.
 And there’s plenty of choice when it comes to food and drink options at Birmingham Airport, whether you’d prefer a café, bar or restaurant.
 If you’ve booked an early morning flight, you’ll find plenty of coffee shops like Costa and Caffé Nero.
-All Bar One and Giraffe serve food all day and if you’d prefer to take something to eat onboard, you can grab and go from M&S Food to Go or Pret a Manger.
+For a sit down meal head to Giraffe or Factory Bar and Kitchen or if you prefer to take something to eat onboard, you can grab something from Pret a Manger.

 Want to relax before your flight?
 We’ve got five airport lounges , where you can enjoy complimentary food and drinks, unlimited WiFi and great runway views before you fly.

 The airport is easy to get to via any means of transportation.
-If you’re driving, you’ll find a choice of 7 carparks, which are all easily accessible from the terminal on foot or via the free courtesy shuttle bus.
-Book a parking space online in advance and get up to 70%.
+If you’re driving, you’ll find a choice of carparks, which are all easily accessible from the terminal on foot or via the free courtesy shuttle bus.

 Arriving at Zante Airport

 Located just 5km from Zante city centre, Zante Airport is very conveniently situated for holidaymakers visiting the island.

 Unfortunately, no local buses service the airport, so you will need to take a taxi to Zante Town, which takes around 15 minutes.
 If you need to get elsewhere, you can transfer to the bus which will take you to other places on the island.